grafana/loki/docs/sources/setup/upgrade/_index.md

 This makes it important to first upgrade to 2.0, 2.0.1, or 2.1 **before** upgrading to 2.2 so that if you need to rollback for any reason you can do so easily.

 {{% admonition type="note" %}}
 2.0 and 2.0.1 are identical in every aspect except 2.0.1 contains the code necessary to read the v3 chunk format.
-Therefor if you are on 2.0 and upgrade to 2.2, if you want to rollback, you must rollback to 2.0.1.
+Therefor if you are on 2.0 and ugrade to 2.2, if you want to rollback, you must rollback to 2.0.1.
 {{% /admonition %}}

 ### Loki Config